 Classic Comfort Food

-Meatloaf, shepherd's pie, pot roast and gravy, macaroni and cheese…these items have been featured on restaurant menus for decades.
-The mass appeal of simple, filling foods isn’t likely to disappear anytime soon, even with the growing focus on healthier eating options at restaurants.
+Meatloaf, shepherd's pie, pot roast and gravy, and macaroni and cheese have been featured on restaurant menus for decades.
+Customers are offered the experience of dining on comforting, home-cooked food that they do not have to prepare themselves.
+The mass appeal of these savory, filling foods isn’t likely to disappear anytime soon, even with the growing focus on healthier eating options at restaurants.

 Olive oil has been touted in recent years for its health benefits.
-Of course, Italians have known this for centuries.
-Just as pizza has taken a foothold in the United States, cooking with olive oil and serving it as a condiment or dipping sauce has become standard issue in many restaurants.
+Of course, Mediterraneans have known this for centuries.
+Just as pizza has taken a foothold in the United States, cooking with olive oil and serving it as a condiment or dipping sauce has become common in many restaurants.

 Healthy Kid Menu Options

-Salads have long been featured on menus as a side, appetizer and entrée option.
-Salad appeals to those customers looking to eat healthier, light summer meal or something quick.
-Salads have evolved from iceberg lettuce, cucumbers, and tomatoes to exotic selections featuring everything from truffles to caviar.
+Salads have long been featured on menus as an appetizer, main course, or side dish.
+Salads appeal to customers looking to eat a healthy light meal or something quick.
+They have evolved from iceberg lettuce, cucumbers, and tomatoes to exotic selections featuring everything from truffles to caviar.

 Eggs are extremely versatile and can be offered in many ways as a breakfast or brunch item.
 They can be served plain or dressed up by adding fillings or toppings.
 Eggs can also play a role in lunch and dinner menus.
 Quiche or eggs Benedict are two popular dishes that can be served anytime of the day.

 Americans love their beer, and craft breweries continue to grow in the United States.
 Depending on your restaurant concept, a solid beer menu can increase customer interest.